J Clin Aesthet Dermatol. 2020;13(11 Suppl 1):S3–S14

 Dr. Kwatra is Assistant Professor of Dermatology at the Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Hines is Assistant Professor of Dermatology at Johns Hopkins University School of Medicine in Baltimore, Maryland.
 Dr. Semenov is a board-certified dermatologist and instructor in Dermatology at Harvard Medical School in Boston, Massachusetts.
-Dr. Trotter is Clinical Assistant Professor of Dermatology at Ohio University and past Director of the Pigmented Lesion Clinic at the Arthur G. James Center Hospital in Columbus, Ohio.
+Dr. Trotter is the Clinical Assistant Professor of Dermatology at Ohio University in Dublin, Ohio.
 Ms. Holland is a Senior Medical Science Liaison at Castle Biosciences.
 Dr. Leachman is Professor and Chair of the Department of Dermatology and Director of the Melanoma Research Program at the Knight Cancer Institute at Oregon Health and Sciences University in Oregon.

 FUNDING: Castle Biosciences provided funding for the panel meeting.